TUGS: Physics-based Compact Representation of Underwater Scenes by Tensorized Gaussian: Experiments

-First, \cref{tab:3dgs.comp} shows that \methodName~requires only 13-45\% of the number of parameters of 3DGS to present a leading position in most scenarios and metrics.
-And even compared to SeaThru-NeRF, which has about 10-20 times the number of parameters, we can present a leading position in all metrics.
-For TensoRF \cite{tensorf_2022_ECCV}, which also uses Tensor decomposition to compress the scene, the rendered image shows excessive smoothing and fails to achieve satisfactory results due to its inability to properly model the relationship between the underwater object and the medium.
+\cref{tab:3dgs.comp} shows that \methodName~requires only \textbf{13-45\% }of the number of parameters of 3DGS to achieve top performance in most scenes and metrics.
+Even compared with SeaThru-NeRF, which has about 10-20 times the number of parameters, we can remain competitive across all metrics.
+For TensoRF \cite{tensorf_2022_ECCV}, though also tensor-decomposed, produces over-smoothed renderings and underperforms, as it does not explicitly model the relationship between the underwater object and the medium.

 Additionally, as shown in the red-highlighted areas of the first row in \cref{fig:comp}, UW-GS \cite{uwgs_2025_WACV}, a Gaussian Splatting method specifically designed for underwater environments, exhibits noticeable artifacts when rendering water.
 In the third row, the red-highlighted area reveals unnatural gaps in the background of the image synthesized by SeaSplat \cite{seasplat_2024_arXiv}.
 In contrast, our method utilizes the AME module to properly blend the restoration image, light attenuation, and backscatter, producing the final output with visually satisfactory results.
+In addition, as shown in \cref{fig:en_comp}, our medium-free reconstructions recover more vivid underlying scene colors and clearer foreground details compared to SeaSplat and UW-GS.
 Moreover, it can be seen in \cref{tab:fog} and \cref{fig:fog_comp}~that the same advantages of our method are observed in the simulated dataset.
 It outperforms SeaThru-NeRF in fogged images and all types of metrics.